rahul-gharat/dronahq-docs/docs/self-hosted-deployment/configure-aws-dynamodb-as-storage.md

 ...
 ```

-In above example, we added mapping as `/certificates/documentdb.pem:/app/certificates/documentdb.pem:ro`.
-Notice thee values are present in this line separated by collen (:).
+In above example, we added mapping as `/certificates/global.bundle.pem:/private/global.bundle.pem:ro`.
+Notice the values are present in this line separated by colon (:).
 First value is path of file on host machine.
 Second parameter is desired path of file on container.
-And thirs parameter talks about reqd-only directive.
+And third parameter talks about read-only directive.

 #### 5. Add environment variables